br197/portfolio-broundtree/docs/assignments/assignment1.md

 - Why it matters: Immigrants and those learning new information often like to save information for future reference.
 A more visible save feature would allow saved information to be stored in-app and helps older users understand how to navigate the app if they wanted to save content.

 **Forum Searching**
 - Opportunity: The interviews highlighted searching for specific terms/names to be directed to people and related content (ie "Vietnamese" to be directed to Vietnamese users or groups).
-There is an opportunity for users to search for specific key terms to see what related content is available on the app.
+There is an opportunity for users to search for specific key terms to see what groups,topics,related content,etc. is available on the app.

 - Why it matters: It provides users the ability to see their options when it comes to which groups they can join on the app.